umd-mith/automation/ansible/wordpress/README.md

 This is an [Ansible] playbook for setting up a stock WordPress instance.
+Also included are different playbooks for specific Wordpress sites.

 If you are setting up a dev instance on OS X you can use [Vagrant] to create a VM and install WordPress there.
 To get [Vagrant] running you can